Han Woo Park

 Han Woo Park (Korean: 박한우) is a Korean academic and professor at the Department of Media and Communications, Yeungnam University.
 He is one of South Korea's most highly cited social science scholars.
 He is recognized as a pioneer in Webometrics and an expert on Internet activism in South Korea.
+He is also the chair of the Korea organizing committee for Internet Research 15 (IR15).
+Park has frequently shared his insights in national and international media, including AJP, Turkish news agency Anadolu and Singapore's CNA 938, covering topics such as AI and its fair use, society, politics, election, and BTS.
 His research mainly focuses on online media and biggish data in academic, governmental, and business communications.
+In a recent study, Park shows how blockchain prediction markets shaped global engagement during Korea’s 2024 impeachment events., which is the first real-world example of what researchers call “cryptocurrency democracy".
 He is currently Editor in Chief of Quality & Quantity and the Journal of Contemporary Eastern Asia.